ivan7237d/pipe-function/README.md

 };
 ```

-A nice thing is that as we get to a point where we need to type 'a', 'b', or 'c' in the code above, TypeScript Intellisence will show correct suggestions.
+A nice thing is that as we get to a point where we need to type 'a', 'b', or 'c' in the code above, TypeScript Intellisense will show correct suggestions.
 When binding a checkbox, use `bindingPropsCheckbox` instead of `bindingProps` so that `checked` prop would be used instead of `value`.

 We can also use `objectProp` lens in the conventional way to immutably set a property nested within a larger structure, as in the below example of a reducer.
 In this example we also use helper functions `identity` (`const identity = <T>(value: T) => value`), `asView` (also just an identity function but casts the value as `View` to help type inference: `const asView = <S, A>(value: View<S, A>): View<S, A> => value`), and `setInView` (`applyPipe(view, setInView(value))` is equivalent to `applyPipe(view, ([, set]) => set(value))`).